beman-project/execution26/docs/questions.md

 - [exec.general] use "Mandates: err != exception_ptr() is true."
     However, the condition can only be determined at run-time => The "Mandates" should be "Precondition".
+- [exec.fwd.env] states "Mandates: ... is a core constant expression if `q` is a core constant expression": I don't know how to possibly implement that.